BerkeleyHCI/PolymorphicBlocks/getting-started.md

 The RGBs datasheet defines their input thresholds as incompatible with 3.3v and this will generate ERC errors without the buffer.
 Go ahead and try it!

-We also add a refinement to use the SK6812-Mini-E, a through-board LED used on mechanical keyboards.
+We also add a refinement to use the `Ws2812c_2020`, an 0808-size addressable RGB LED.
+The `SK6812-Mini-E`, a through-board addressable LED commonly used on mechanical keyboards, is also part of the HDL library, but requires the [examples footprint library](examples/edg.pretty).

 ## Implicit Connections